 Before you begin creating your case studies, think of the reasons why customers would put off buying your product or service.
 Your case study should be carefully worded so you can eliminate any doubts a customer might have.

-You also need to consider the top solutions you want to showcase to your potential customers.
-Does your solution save people time and money?
+You also need to consider the top solutions you want to showcase.
+Does your service save people time and money?
 Is your product easier to use than others?
-Make sure you choose your case studies with this in mind, so that you can get these points across.
+Make sure to choose your case studies with this in mind so that you can make sure to get these points across.